| |

 with.

-I thought I heard at the time that both men were Reservists, and that Roosevelt Brown served his 6 month active duty requirement during the football off-season.
+I thought I heard at the time that both men were Army Reservists, and that Roosevelt Brown served his 6 month active duty requirement during the football off-season.
 However, my former Redstone colleague and friend, John Jardine, has informed me that Steve Lawrence was not in the Army Reserves, but was indeed a Draftee who served 2 years from 1958 to 1960.
 After Basic Training at Fort Dix, Steve was stationed at Fort Monroe, Virginia, outside Washington, D.C., and was a singer with the Army band.
-John says they had a weekly show on AFN radio, and that he was listening to the show on which Steve was promoted to SP4 E-4.
+John says they had a weekly show on American Forces Network (AFN) radio, and that he was listening to the show on which Steve was promoted to SP4 E-4.

 |